jhyang13/Python-Crypto-Clustering-Analysis/README.md

 * Create a `for` loop to compute the inertia with each possible value of `k`.
 * Create a dictionary with the data to plot the Elbow curve.
 * Plot a line chart with all the inertia values computed with the different values of `k` to visually identify the optimal value for `k`.
-* Answer the following question in your notebook:
+* Answer the following question in the notebook:
     * What is the best value for `k` when using the PCA data?
     * Does it differ from the best k value found using the original data?